 Should I Unplug My Laptop at 80%?

 It depends.
-Although there isn’t a hard-and-fast rule that says your laptop must be unplugged at 80%, it is typically advised to keep the battery level between 20% and 80% to increase the longevity of the device.
-Full battery charging followed by a full drain before recharging might stress the battery and may eventually cause a decrease in its overall capacity.
+Although there isn’t a hard-and-fast rule that says your laptop must be unplugged at 80%, it is typically advised to keep the battery level between 20% and 80%.
 However, in actual use, the majority of contemporary computers can go through a lot of charge/discharge cycles without suffering appreciable damage.
 So rather than stressing about the precise % of charge, it’s more crucial to maintain a consistent charging schedule that you find handy and adhere to it.

 Should I Charge My Laptop Upto 100%?

 Although you don’t have to do so every time you charge your device, it’s okay to do so.
-If you need to make sure your laptop has enough battery life for a long period of use, or if you charge it regularly, it is not a problem to charge it completely.
+If you need to make sure your laptop has enough battery life for a long period of use or if you charge it regularly, it is not a problem to charge it completely.
 Just make sure to turn off the power once the laptop’s battery reaches 100% to prevent overcharging.
-This can reduce the life of the battery and cause problems.

 Is It OK to Charge Laptop after 100?

 No, when the battery level hits 100%, you shouldn’t keep charging the laptop.
 However, in rare circumstances, you might need to manually unplug the laptop after the battery has reached 100%.
-Most device automatically ceases charging the battery when it is full.
-The longevity of the battery may be shortened by overcharging, which can put stress on it.
+The most device automatically ceases charging the battery when it is full.
 A battery can also get overcharged and stressed if it is fully charged and left attached to the charger for a prolonged length of time.

 Can I Charge My Laptop while Updating?